danluo7/hingtgen_rnaseq/README.md

 	cd $hingtgen/de/ballgown/ref_only/

 Use printf to create/print a table with ids, type (each sample is a type), and path to the file, as the header.
 Then n returns a new line.

-Bascially, we need a table that needs to look like this to feed into R:
+Bascially, need a table that needs to look like this to feed into R:

 ids		type		path to file
 1_H460_1	H460		$hingtgen/expression/stringtie/ref_only/1_H460_1